anant0070/XiaomiClone/README.md

 # XiaomiClone
-I developed this clone using HTML , CSS and Bootstrap
+I developed this clone using HTML , CSS and Bootstrap.
+Please give a look.